feast-dev/feast/docs/getting-started/concepts/registry.md

 ### Updating the registry

-We recommend users store their Feast feature definitions in a version controlled repository, which then automatically stays syncs with the registry.
+We recommend users store their Feast feature definitions in a version controlled repository, which then via CI/CD automatically stays synced with the registry.
 Users will often also want multiple registries to correspond to different environments (e.g. dev vs staging vs prod), with staging and production registries with locked down write access since they can impact real user traffic.
-See [Running Feast in Production](../../how-to-guides/running-feast-in-production.md#1.-automatically-deploying-changes-to-your-feature-definitions) for details on how to set this up.&#x20;
+See [Running Feast in Production](../../how-to-guides/running-feast-in-production.md#1.-automatically-deploying-changes-to-your-feature-definitions) for details on how to set this up.

 ### Accessing the registry from clients